DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - use a raspberry PI to connect to a hardware (get one of the starter kits (add link).
 Make a led blink, create a mobile phone, etc..
  - connected to maker movement and IOT world
  - article [Raspberry Pi device will 'reboot computing in schools'](https://www.theguardian.com/education/2012/jan/09/raspberry-pi-computer-revolutionise-computing-schools)
+ - Create your own computer (buy the parts and create one from scratch: board, cpu, memory, disk ,graphics card)
+    - if you are into gaming, this could be your game machine